 Installments are due on two collection dates - the 15th and the 30th day of the month.
-The majority of the customers pay by direct debit order (currently 77%), and the remaining pay by checks (22.7%) or credit cards (0.3%).
+The majority of the customers pay by direct debit order (67.1% for the current transaction), and the remaining pay by checks (32.8%) or credit cards (0.1%).
 According to a recently signed arrangement, monthly collections are credited directly to the accounts of the Issuer (SSC), circumventing the accounts of the Servicer.
 Any occasional cash payments made by the clients at the premises of the Servicer will be deposited immediately (maximum next day) with the accounts of the Issuer.
 Approximately 90% of the receivables are collected within 60 days from the due date.
 Delays up to 60 days from the due date are handled by the company's credit officers.
 Upon failure of the customer to pay two installments in a row, the company has the right to repossess the car, and in case of no settlement to sell it.
 Repossessed cars are sold directly, relying on CAC's well-established relationships with the auto dealers.
 In case the customer is not satisfied with the offer price, he has the right to find another buyer.
 Since the beginning of its operations, the company's default rate has been negligible.
-Reportedly, out of the 78,510 contracts generated and securitized by the company up to date, there have been a total of 682 cases of repossession (credit default), in addition to 1,005 total loss cases (insurance coverage) and 335 cases of obligor's death (life insurance coverage).
+Reportedly, out of the 89,368 contracts generated and securitized by the company as of January 2019, there have been a total of 748 cases of repossession (credit default), in addition to 1,097 total loss cases (insurance coverage) and 401 cases of obligor's death (life insurance coverage).
 Recoveries in case of credit default have been sufficient to cover at least 99% of the loan outstanding value, and the time frame for repossessing and selling the cars in the secondary market has been within the range of two to eight weeks.